-In order to use a DAS or SAN disk in Automatic Storage Management, the disk must have a partition table.
+To use a DAS or SAN disk in Automatic Storage Management, the disk must have a partition table.
 Oracle recommends creating exactly one partition for each disk containing the entire disk.

-Note: You can use any physical disk for Automatic Storage Management, as long as it is partitioned.
+Note: You can use any physical disk for Automatic Storage Management, as long as it is a raw-partitioned disk.